CameraRC Deluxe Features

 Focus Stack Capture

 Image Focus Stacks are used to achieve a greater depth of focus when capturing images similar to the way High-Dynamic-Range (HDR) is used to create images with a greater dynamic Range.
 To create a Focus Stack requires that multiple images of the same object be captured each at a different focus point and then those images be combined to create a single image.
 CameraRC Deluxe has the capability to capture an image focus stack and will automatically changing the focus point on each image capture.
 Once a set of images are captured they can be used with ancillary Focus Stacking software to create a final focus stack image.
+Check out our Focus Stack tutorial for more information.

 Advanced Bracketing Capabilities